1. You will have to plug your car in... like a toaster

 Yup, it’s true!
 It gets SO cold that if you do not plug your block heater into an electrical source so that it keeps your anti-freeze warm, your engine will not start.
-Don't worry though; many outdoor parking lots have electrical outlets.
+Most outdoor parking lots have electrical outlets.

-Seasonal Affective Disorder is a medically diagnosed condition for the 'winter blues' that many people get because of how short the days become.
+Seasonal Affective Disorder or SAD is a medically diagnosed condition for the 'winter blues' that many people get because of how short the days become.
 The lack of exposure to sunlight can result in a deep depression.
 Don't worry though!
 There are solar lights that you can buy to sit under that are sure to cheer you up!

 Just because it’s cold doesn't mean that people stay inside.
-It just means that you will have to wear long underwear, sweaters, snowpants, a neck-warmer, toque, mittens, wool socks, a jacket, winter boots... you get the idea.
+It just means that you will have to wear long underwear, sweaters, snow pants, a neck-warmer, toque, mittens, wool socks, a jacket, winter boots... you get the idea.

 Because of ice, the sidewalks get covered in sand and salt so that pedestrians don't slip.
 This can seriously damage leather or suede shoes.
 Need another reason?
 It's freaking cold!
-You need socks and good grip to keep safe and warm!
+You need socks and good grip on the bottom of your shoes to keep safe and warm!

 It may be –25 degrees Celsius (–13 degrees Fahrenheit), but with the wind-chill it could feel like –40 (–40 degrees Fahrenheit).
 When the temperature is forecasted, meteorologists will usually tell you how long it will take for exposed skin to get frostbitten so you know how covered you need to be to walk safely outside.

 TIP: If you are doing any sport or activities in this chilly weather, cover exposed skin — like cheeks or your forehead — with Vaseline to keep a protective barrier between it and the wind.